watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Requirements
 To achieve these objectives, several key requirements are as follows:

-o Provide SFC using SR-aware function.
+* Provide SFC using SR-aware function

   SR-aware function MUST be used to realize simple SFC without proxies.
   This minimizes a number of SFC components such as nodes, address resources, and protocols.
   To satisfy this requirement, this architecture uses End.AN.

-o Straightforward extension of the SRv6 Network Programming model.
+* Straightforward extension of the SRv6 Network Programming model

   The protocol used in this architecture MUST be compatible with SRv6.
   This simplifies the operation of services such as traffic steering including SFC, redundancy, and Fast Re-route (FRR).
   To satisfy this requirement, this architecture uses standardized SRv6 protocols such as BGP, PCEP, IS-IS, OSPF, TI-LFA, and Anycast SID.

-o Comprehensive SRv6 SFC management with controller.
+* Comprehensive SRv6 SFC management with controller

   To provide a consistent policy, a controller MUST be used.
   To simplify building and operating, the controller MUST use standardized protocols and abstracted service interfaces.
   The controller manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.
   This also provides programmability by controlling policies that satisfy a user's intent including SFC and quality of service (QoS).

-To satisfy this requirement, this architecture manages service segments, SFCs, TEs, VPNs, LinkState, and network metrics with a controller.
+  To satisfy this requirement, this architecture uses controllers to manage service segments, SFCs, TEs, VPNs, LinkState, and network metrics.

 # Overview of Architecture
 Figure 1 and Figure 2 show overviews of SFC with SR-aware and SR-unaware functions, respectively.